cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 ## A simple approach

 When producing builds we can create our app in any variant and flavour combination we would like.
-Depending on what configuration we have set, Gradle will populate our `BuildConfig` class with a set of default values.
+Depending on what configuration we have chosen Gradle will populate our `BuildConfig` class with a set of default values.
 Below I have my variant set to `debug` and my flavour set to `staging`:

 &nbsp;